John Prescott: Life after government

-Following his resignation, it was announced that he would take over from Tony Lloyd as the lead UK Representative in the Parliamentary Assembly of the Council of Europe.
+Following his resignation from the government, Prescott took over from Tony Lloyd as the lead UK Representative in the Parliamentary Assembly of the Council of Europe.
 In a jocular response to the appointment, Shadow Europe Minister Mark Francois wished the translators good luck.
-The post is unpaid but has an expenses allowance and allows him to sit on the Assembly of the Western European Union.
-He has used his role on the council to make his campaign against slave labour a key issue.
+The post was unpaid but had an expenses allowance and allowed him to sit on the Assembly of the Western European Union.
+He used his role on the council to make his campaign against slave labour a key issue.

-On 27 August 2007, Prescott stated that he would stand down as an MP at the next general election.
+Prescott stood down as an MP at the next general election.
 His autobiography, Prezza, My Story: Pulling no Punches was published on 29 May 2008 and ghostwritten by Hunter Davies.
 During the 2010 general election campaign, Prescott toured the UK in a customised white transit van dubbed his "Battlebus" canvassing support for the Labour Party.
-Prescott was publicly very supportive of Gordon Brown, and has called him a "global giant".
+Prescott was publicly very supportive of Gordon Brown, and called him a "global giant".

 It was announced on 28 May 2010 that Prescott was to be awarded a life peerage, The peerage was gazetted on 15 June in the 2010 Dissolution Honours.
-Prescott has stated in interviews that he is not religious.
-He chose to make a non-religious solemn affirmation rather than swearing an oath during his introduction in the House of Lords.
-He was introduced into the House on 8 July as Baron Prescott, of Kingston upon Hull in the County of East Yorkshire, and the Letters Patent were gazetted on 12 July, dated 7 July.
+He was introduced into the House on 8 July as Baron Prescott, of Kingston upon Hull in the County of East Yorkshire, and the Letters patent were gazetted on 12 July, dated 7 July.

-Prescott is a director of Super League rugby league club Hull Kingston Rovers, who are based in his former constituency of Kingston upon Hull East.
+Prescott was a director of Super League rugby league club Hull Kingston Rovers, who are based in his former constituency of Kingston upon Hull East.
 Prescott ran for Labour Party Treasurer in September 2010 but was defeated by Diana Holland, who took 68.96% of the total vote.